 This tool uses fluorescence technology to detect cavities in pits and grooves of teeth.
 These are areas that are not easily seen on an x-ray.
 Healthy tooth structure appears green while tooth decay appears red.
 We like to compare it to a weather radar image that tracks severe storms.

 Our hygienists capture photos of your teeth and soft tissue with this small camera, which is the size of an enlarged pencil.

 A few examples of images we may show you are:

 - Broken or cracked teeth

 Patients can immediately view these images on a chairside monitor.
 Seeing the problem for themselves helps our patients visualize their oral health conditions and make more informed health decisions

 In addition to x-rays and gum tissue evaluation, we measure your periodontal health using a probe that measures the structures that support your teeth.
 We can prevent future tooth loss when we can detect early stages of gum disease.

 Sealants are placed in the pits and grooves of teeth, typically on the chewing surfaces of molar or premolar teeth.
 It is ideal for a sealant to be placed shortly after a tooth has erupted into the mouth, so children are great candidates for this preventive service.

-Our dental hygienists, Cara and Jayne place most of the sealants in our office.
-Dr. Waters will check the structure of tooth before recommending dental sealants.
-He will evaluate the Spectra Caries Detection image of the tooth and also check manually with a dental explorer.
+Our dental hygienists, Cara and Brandi place most of the sealants in our office.
+Dr. Waters or Dr. Crouch will check the structure of tooth before recommending dental sealants.
+They will evaluate the Spectra Caries Detection image of the tooth and also check manually with a dental explorer.

 The process is easy for our patients, and there is no need for the patient to be numb.
 The hygienist begins by preparing the the surface of the tooth.
 The sealant material is then applied and hardened with a dental curing light.
 The entire process takes about five to seven minutes per tooth.